iconify/documentation/documents/pages/iconify-icon/without-api.md

 - You can build [icon bundles](../icon-components/bundles/index.md) for icons that are used in your application, making icon data available offline.
 - You can use [individual icon packages](../icons/icons.md), which is similar to icon bundles, but import icons one by one and are easier to use.

+However, best option is to [use a different component or use icons in CSS](../usage/index.md).
+Iconify icon component is not meant to be used offline, that's what many other icon components are designed to do.